facumolina/facumolina.github.io/_pages/research.md

 author_profile: true
 ---

-The Software Engineering and Formal Methods group, in which i work, specializes in formal program analysis.
+The Software Engineering and Formal Methods group, in which I work, specializes in formal program analysis.
 My research involves the use of machine learning as the main technology for solving program analysis tasks.
 Below are listed the projects in which I have been working on.
 You can navigate to the corresponding page for further details:

 <div class="wrapper">
 		<a href="invariants-neuralnetworks">